Skip to content

 Biodiversity, ecosystems and ecosystem services (BEES) are intrinsically linked.
 Biodiversity is a foundational characteristic of natural systems, and it is a proxy for functional, productive and resilient ecosystems that are able to provide the ecosystem services upon which life on earth relies.
 Many economic activities depend on or otherwise affect BEES.
 Therefore, efforts to preserve, conserve and restore BEES can help manage risks or give rise to opportunities for companies.
 These risks and opportunities can reasonably be expected to affect a company’s prospects as described in IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information and might result in material information for investors.

-Following initial research to build foundational knowledge on the topic and determine how best to stage work to produce timely analysis, the ISSB is exploring the necessity and feasibility of standard-setting and expects to decide project direction with discussions beginning in H2 2025.
+Following initial research to build foundational knowledge on the topic and determine how best to stage work to produce timely analysis, the ISSB is exploring the necessity and feasibility of standard-setting and expects to conclude research and decide project direction before the end of 2025.

 Next milestone